 Nicholas Tam is a Partner in the Firm’s Litigation/Appellate Strategy & Advocacy Group.
 Nicholas’ practice is concentrated on appellate, healthcare, and medical malpractice law.

-Selected by Super Lawyers in 2018, 2019, and 2020 as a Rising Star in Appellate Litigation, Nicholas has briefed and argued appeals in the First, Second and Fourth Departments.
+Selected by Thomson Reuters, Rising Stars, in New York Metro from 2018 - 2022, Nicholas has briefed and argued appeals in the First, Second and Fourth Departments.
 Inside the courtroom, Nicholas aims for clarity and persuasiveness when advocating for his clients.

 Prior to joining Shaub, Ahmuty, Citrin & Spratt in 2013, Nicholas was a Judicial Fellow for the Honorable Justice Sheri S. Roman of the Appellate Division, Second Judicial Department of the State of New York.
 With his first-hand experience gained from working in the Appellate Division and in practice, Nicholas is adept at advising clients in all areas of appellate law and case management with effective litigation strategy advice.